mt-server-tools/manage/README.md

 ## To Do

-* specify where to install the mods to explicitly
 * manage `world.mt` file
 * basic `minetest.conf` initial params setter (install prompt?)
 * a proper searchable database of mods with descriptions, URL to description, and URL to source/ZIP (not necessarily github)